bobheadxi/bobheadxi.github.io/projects.md

 Featured here are some of the things I have been doing in my spare time, though I am always working on new things that might not be listed here.
 Drop by my [GitHub](https://github.com/bobheadxi) to see more :-)

 __________________
+### Sleuth: UBC's Search Engine (Work in Progress)
+[ `club project` ]
+*Python, Django, Scrapy, Solr / [Source](https://github.com/ubclaunchpad/sleuth)*

+Ever wanted to find something specific about the University of British Columbia - such as your course site - only to find yourself wading through a hundred irrelevant Google results?
+Sleuth is a service that will allow anyone to search up UBC-relevant content gathered by our own web crawlers and indexed by our own database built on Solr.
+These services will be available through a RESTful API and our own website to demo our functionaltiy.
+It is a work in progress slated for an initial release this December.
+Follow the project on GitHub to stay up to date on our status!

+__________________
 ### "r/Android App Store" Android Application
 [ `open-source` ]
 *Android, Java, JUnit / [Source](https://github.com/d4rken/reddit-android-appstore)*